 - The so-called "Gateway Theory" has been debunked repeatedly.
-Most recently, the National Academies of Sciences, Engineering, and Medicine reported in February 2017 that there is no substantial link between cannabis use and the use of other illegal drugs.[49]
-A 1999 study by the National Academies' Institute of Medicine found that cannabis "does not appear to be a gateway drug to the extent that it is the cause or even that it is the most significant predictor of serious drug abuse; that is, care must be taken not to attribute cause to association."[50]
-In June 2015, the American Journal of Drug and Alcohol Abuse published research that concluded cannabis use itself was not a risk factor for use of other substances.[51] - If there is a "gateway drug," it is alcohol, which almost always precedes the use of cannabis.[52]
-But just as alcohol use does not cause people to use cannabis, using cannabis does not cause people to use other illicit drugs.
+Most recently, the National Academies of Sciences, Engineering, and Medicine reported in February 2017 that there is no substantial link between cannabis use and the use of other illegal drugs.
+47 A 1999 study by the National Academies' Institute of Medicine found that cannabis "does not appear to be a gateway drug to the extent that it is the cause or even that it is the most significant predictor of serious drug abuse; that is, care must be taken not to attribute cause to association."
+48 In June 2015, the American Journal of Drug and Alcohol Abuse published research that concluded cannabis use itself was not a risk factor for use of other substances.
+49 - If there is a "gateway drug," it is alcohol, which almost always precedes the use of cannabis.
+50 But just as alcohol use does not cause people to use cannabis, using cannabis does not cause people to use other illicit drugs.
 In other words, there is correlation but not causation.
-Given the wide-scale availability and popularity of alcohol and cannabis, it comes as little surprise that people who use other illicit drugs previously tried alcohol and cannabis. - The vast majority of people who have used cannabis never try any other drugs.
-About half of all Americans have used cannabis at some point in their lives.[53]
-Yet, only 3.4% have ever tried crack, only 1.9% have ever tried heroin, and fewer than 15% of Americans have ever tried cocaine, the second most popular illegal drug after cannabis.[54]
-If using cannabis caused people to use other drugs, there would be far more users of other drugs. - By forcing cannabis consumers into the underground market, we are dramatically increasing the possibility that they will be exposed to other more dangerous drugs.
+Given the wide-scale availability and popularity of alcohol and cannabis, it comes as little surprise that people who use other illicit drugs previously tried alcohol and cannabis. - Most people who have used cannabis never try any other drugs.
+About half of all Americans have used cannabis at some point in their lives.
+51 Yet, only 3.4% have ever tried crack, only 1.9% have ever tried heroin, and fewer than 15% of Americans have ever tried cocaine, the second most popular illegal drug after cannabis.
+52 If using cannabis caused people to use other drugs, there would be far more users of other drugs. - By forcing cannabis consumers into the underground market, we are dramatically increasing the possibility that they will be exposed to other more dangerous drugs.
 According to a 1997 report published by the Netherlands Institute of Mental Health and Addiction: "There is no physically determined tendency toward switching from marijuana to harder substances.
-Social factors, however, do appear to play a role.
-The more users become integrated in an environment ('subculture') where, apart from cannabis, hard drugs can also be obtained, the greater the chance that they may switch to hard drugs.
-Separation of the drug markets is therefore essential."[55]
+Social factors,